Book Review: Purcell, White Collar Radicals.

 Rediker relies seemingly equally upon, both, primary and secondary sources.
 As mentioned above, his choice of secondary sources derived from an array of historical fields and academic disciplines.
 This is required for two reasons.
 First, to build his theoretical framework that includes expanding characteristics associated with nineteenth-century global industrial capitalism to a pre-industrial period.
 And second, to detail how early-eighteenth century seamen formed a collective identity and consciousness.
 One that was acknowledged even among the general populous in port towns of the British Empire.

 Although Rediker employs newspapers, ship logs, an assortment of governmental documents, and personal correspondences, journals, and diaries, “the records produced by the admiralty courts–documents on more than 2,200 cases between 1700-1750–have served as a foundation for this study.”
-13 The records of the admiralty court records provide a variety of perspectives from those aboard the merchant ship.
+14 The records of the admiralty court records provide a variety of perspectives from those aboard the merchant ship.
 Thus, offering invaluable insights into the daily life and relationships of seamen and their captains.

 However, as Rediker notes, these sources are not without their “problems and inconsistencies.”
-14 Namely, the admiralty courts favored merchants and captains over seamen and final court decisions are often unknown due to appeals and settlements outside the court.
+15 Namely, the admiralty courts favored merchants and captains over seamen and final court decisions are often unknown due to appeals and settlements outside the court.

-Originally published in 1983, Changes in the Landdeveloped from a seminar paper Cronon wrote during his first year of graduate school at Yale University.
+Originally published in 1983, Changes in the Land developed from a seminar paper Cronon wrote during his first year of graduate school at Yale University.
 Although his professor, Edmund Morgan, hoped he would publish his work, Cronon seemed reluctant at first.
 As he puts it, “I had come to Yale not to write about colonial New England, to study Chicago and its hinterland in the nineteenth-century Middle West.”
 16

 Thus, the writing and research that would become a foundational pillar to the field of environmental history resided in the purgatory of Cronon’s filing cabinet for two years.